 If you use your vehicle to earn income, the Canada Revenue Agency (CRA) lets you claim a business tax deduction based on your mileage.
-To ensure you claim the correct amount, you need to track the number of kilometers you drive for both personal and business purposes.
-Ideally, you should use a mileage log book or mileage tracker app like QuickBooks Self-employed.
+To ensure you claim the correct amount, you need to track the number of kilometres you drive for both personal and business purposes.
+Ideally, you should use a mileage log book or mileage tracker app like QuickBooks Self-Employed.

 What Is a Mileage Log?